 The third session applies this dialectical analysis of historical development to our contemporary context by considering capitalism as a conflicted and contradictory form of society.
 This will involve reflecting on the progress of struggles for emancipation, unfulfilled potentialities in the present, and the specific limitations which constrain these liberatory developments.
 It addresses Bookchin’s ideas of democracy and statecraft, freedom and unfreedom, universalism and particularism, among other topics.
 We also engage with Gramsci’s idea of hegemony to consider how such contradictions are held together, and Poulantzas’ idea of ‘compromise’ to reflect on how one may go beyond current disequilibriums.

 The fourth session centers questions of political strategy and agency, discussing the possibilities and limitations of action via selections from Rosa Luxemburg’s classic essay ‘Reform of Revolution?’
 Enriched by Gramsci’s Prison Notebooks, we explore the problems of both ‘determinist’ and ‘voluntarist’ conceptions of agency, and imagine going beyond the utopia/pragmatism binary via Luxemburg’s notion of ‘revolutionary Realpolitik.’

 The final session makes this discussion more concrete by considering strategy in the context of urban spaces today, agency in terms of (universal) citizenship, and freedom in terms of expanding democratic popular self-governance.
 The discussion will interrogate the contemporary activist turn towards ‘municipalism’ through readings of Bookchin’s libertarian municipalism as well as David Harvey’s discussion of the right to the city.

-To enroll or get more information, contact us at: firstname.lastname@example.org.
+To enroll or request more information, please contact us at: firstname.lastname@example.org.